Thrilling Adventure Hour: Sponsors

-Podcasting
+Podcast

 The Thrilling Adventure Hour began podcasting in January 2011.
 That same year, it became a member of the Nerdist Podcast Network.
-The podcast stopped producing episodes in April 2015.
+Production ceased in April 2015.
 After a hiatus of a few years, the podcast was brought back on the Forever Dog podcast network, with the back catalog found on the show's Patreon.

 Additional releases

 The fourth season DVD of Castle features video of two episodes guest-starring people from the show—a Sparks Nevada with Molly Quinn, and a Cactoid Jim with Nathan Fillion as well as a behind-the-scenes documentary about the live show.

 A graphic novel featuring stories based on each segment was released in 2013, and a concert film recording of one performance was released in spring 2015.

 In October 2014, Image Comics digitally released two comics, both previews of 4 issue mini-series for Sparks Nevada and Beyond Belief.
 "The Sad, Sad Song of Widow Johnson" is a prequel to the canonical story of Sparks Nevada.
 Issue #4 of Beyond Belief was never released in print by Image Comics but is available digitally on Sellfy.com.
 Boom Studios took over the property in 2018, releasing a collected edition of the Beyond Belief miniseries and Issue #1 in a new run of Thrilling Adventure Hour stories.